 We wish to introduce three new members of this department: Mr. Ivan G. Coe is employed as office boy-started June 8.
 Katherine Kittinger and Miss Mary Valentino in the stenographic department started June 24.

-Mrs. Edith Taylor employed March 23, 1926, and Miss Loretta LaBadie, employed February 4, 1926, both of the stenographic department, left service June 10th and 15th respectively.
-Mrs. B. A. Rock, formerly Miss Dean Myers of the pay roll department left Service Saturday, May 22, returned to work Monday, June 21.
+Mrs. Edith Taylor employed March 23, 1926, and Miss Loretta LaBadie, employed February 4, 1926, both of the stenographic department, left service June 19th and 15th respectively.
+Mrs. B. A. Rock, formerly Miss Dean Myers of the pay roll department left Service Saturday, May 22.

 Miss Agnes Kniffen of the pay roll department was married Saturday, May 15, 1926.
 Mr. Frank Kohout was the lucky man.
-We extend all good wishes to the bride and groom, and hope that their wedded life will be a long and happy one
+We extend all good wishes to the bride and groom, and hope that their wedded life will be a long and happy one.